Wabinab/Xenoblade-Chronicles-3-The-Book/src/07_reunion.md

 "Correct."

-Lanz rebuted, "But... what's even up with the Colony?
+Lanz rebutted, "But... what's even up with the Colony?
 Did that freak do that?
 How?"

 "We don't know the method, but it's logical to think he did something."